llorsat/wonkajs/README.md

 ## First application

-To create an app, is necessary be on the project folder and run the app commando:
+To create an app, is necessary be on the project folder and run the app command:

 ```
 $ wonkajs app appdemo